rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 ## A Quick Note

-We try to keep all of our repositories updated with all the links working and images showing up, but sometimes things get moved around (especially when we just checked them a couple days ago!).
-If any links or images are broken, please let us know and we'll update them!
+We try to keep all of our SEIR-129 repositories updated with all the links working and images showing up, but sometimes URLs or repo files get moved around.
+In general, if any links or images are ever broken, please let us know and we'll update them!

-## Introduction
+## Preface: Start Good Habits Today

 As an aspiring web developer, you have a lot to learn.
 One really critical thing to focus on is starting good habits as early as possible.
 If you teach yourself the most efficient ways to do things now, you won't have to go back and correct yourself later.
 You'll also learn to code faster and have a better workflow, where you won't lose minutes switching between applications and windows, and resizing windows to maximize efficiency.
 Utilizing keyboard shortcuts will also help you type faster and let you focus on the task at hand.